phronesys/pokedex-v2/README.md

+# Pokédex for pokémon's first gen

+A simple pokédex using promises for API calls

-# Pokédex with Vue SFC, TailwindCSS, NES.css, Pinia??, PokeAPI
+# Made with
+- Vue SFC
+- TailwindCSS
+- NES.css
+- PokeAPI